proksid/kubernetes-learner/Kubernetes.md

    The official documentation is the main reference for both the exam and real-world work.
 You should know how to quickly navigate the key sections:
    - [Concepts](https://kubernetes.io/docs/concepts/)
    - [Tasks](https://kubernetes.io/docs/tasks/)
-   - In the exam environment, prioritize (this doc resources have a priority section "CKAD helps"):
+   - In the exam environment, prioritize (this doc resources have a priority section "CKAD hints"):
 	   - `kubectl <subcommand> -h` is the fastest way
 	   - `kubectl explain <resources>` for details.
 Although some resource manifests cannot be generated imperatively (e.g. PV, PVC)
 2. Udemy - [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/course/certified-kubernetes-application-developer)